What Is ACS Referencing?

 • The number–note system lists sources in the order they’re first cited.
 This is so the position in the reference list matches the citation numbers used in the text.

 • The author–date version lists sources alphabetically by author surname.
-This makes it easy for readers to find the names from the in-text citations.
+This makes it easy for readers to find the full information from the names mentioned in the in-text citations.

 • Books References should include the author or editor names, the book title, the publisher, the city of publication, and the year of publication.

-• Journal Articles Include the author names, the abbreviated journal title, the year of publication, the volume number, and the complete page range of the article.
+• Journal articles List the author names, the abbreviated journal title, the year of publication, the volume number, and the complete page range of the article.

-We’ll admit that last one is unhelpfully vague, but you can find examples of various source types in The ACS Style Guide.
-See the links above for more information.
+We’ll admit that this last one is unhelpfully vague, but you can find examples of various source types in The ACS Style Guide.

 Becoming A Proofreader